• Contact us

 • 1.
 Academic Integrity

 Authors must adhere to ethical standards throughout the research process, from idea generation to publication.
-This includes proper citation, responsible use of funding, and fair treatment of research participants.
+This includes proper citation, responsible use of funding, accurate presentation of research findings, and fair treatment of research participants.

 • 2.
 Prohibition of Misconduct

-Research misconduct, including plagiarism, data fabrication, falsification, and manipulation, is strictly prohibited.
+Research misconduct, including plagiarism, data fabrication, falsification, manipulation, duplicate publication, inappropriate authorship, and other forms of unethical research practice, is strictly prohibited.

 • 3.
 Obligation to Report Misconduct

-If an author becomes aware of ethical violations, they must report them to the editorial board through appropriate channels.
+If an author becomes aware of ethical violations related to a submitted or published manuscript, they must promptly report them to the Editorial Board through appropriate channels.

 • 4.
 Conflict of Interest Disclosure